ragatep/contoso-real-estate-power-platform/docs/00-full-development-setup-instructions.md

 1. Inside **VSCode**, drag the script located at `src\core\solution\deployment-scripts\1-deploy-to-development-environment.ps1` into the PowerShell terminal window, and press **Enter** to execute it

 1. Follow the instructions when running the script carefully.
-You will need to select the Azure environment that you deployed using azd up, then download the `ContosoRealEstateCustomControls_managed.zip` solution into the `temp_releases` folder using the path given.
+You will need to select the Azure environment that you deployed using azd up, then download the latest `ContosoRealEstateCustomControls_managed.zip` solution from [releases](https://github.com/microsoft/contoso-real-estate-power-platform/releases?q=ContosoRealEstateCustomControls&expanded=true) and save into the `temp_releases` folder using the path given.

 > [!NOTE]
 >